-- Driver checks for proper adjustment. - Driver checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings. - Driver checks that visibility is not impaired due to dirty mirrors.
+Check for proper adjustment.

+Checks that all internal and external mirrors and mirror brackets are not damaged and are mounted securely with no loose fittings.

+Checks that visibility is not impaired due to dirty mirrors.

-Stop Arm:
+Stop Arm

-Driver checks the stop arm to see that it is mounted securely to the frame of the vehicle.
-Also, checks for loose fittings and damage.
+If equipped, check the stop arm to see that it is mounted securely to the frame of the vehicle.
+Also, check for loose fittings and damage.

-Passenger Entry/Lift:
+Passenger Entry/Lift

-Driver checks that the entry door is not damaged, operates smoothly, and closes securely from the inside.
+Check that the entry door is not damaged, operates smoothly, and closes securely from the inside.

 Hand rails are secure and the step light is working, if equipped.

-The entry steps must be clear with treads not worn excessively.
+The entry steps must be clear with the treads not loose or worn excessively.

-If equipped with a handicap lift, driver looks for leaking, damaged, or missing parts and explains how lift should be checked for correct operation.
+If equipped with a handicap lift, look for leaking, damaged, or missing parts and explain how lift should be checked for correct operation.
 Lift must be fully retracted and latched securely.

-Emergency Exit:
+Emergency Exit

-Driver checks that all emergency exits are not damaged, operate smoothly, and close securely from the inside.
+Make sure that all emergency exits are not damaged, operate smoothly, and close securely from the inside.

-Driver checks that any emergency exit warning devices are working.
+Check that any emergency exit warning devices are working.

-Seating:
+Seating

-Driver checks for broken seat frames and checks that seat frames are firmly attached to the floor.
+Look for broken seat frames and check that seat frames are firmly attached to the floor.

-Driver checks that seat cushions are attached securely to the seat frames.
+Check that seat cushions are attached securely to the seat frames.